-Impact of Running on Female Runner’s Body
+Top 6 Ways Running Impacts the Female Runner’s Body

 So, let’s understand the 6 most important things that running impacts a woman’s body -

-2. Female Metabolism: An Advantage for Distance Running
+1. Female Metabolism: An Advantage for Distance Running

 If you want to run at the same pace it is necessary to have a good and adequate carbohydrate consumption in the body.
 If you are doing a long endurance activity, the carbs stored in your body will work in your favour.

-3. Pregnancy and Running
+2. Pregnancy and Running

 Mostly for females running in the first two trimesters of your pregnancy is completely healthy but is always better to consult your gynaecologist before taking a decision on this.
 Many women complain of early pregnancy issues of heartburn, nausea, leg cramps, insomnia etc. but the ones who are active and run have lesser of these!

 It is a known fact that exercising during pregnancy is important and must be done from the very beginning.
-If you exercise during pregnancy you will reduce the risk of health ailments such as obstetrical complications, including preeclampsia, gestational diabetes and pregnancy-induced hypertension.
+If you exercise during pregnancy you will reduce the risk of health ailments such as obstetrical complications, including preeclampsia, gestational diabetes, and pregnancy-induced hypertension.

 If you are going through heavy bleeding in your second and third trimester, have ruptured membranes or have a substantial lung or heart disease and some other medical condition, you may not want to run and should choose a different type of exercise to keep healthy.